Michelangelo (Teenage Mutant Ninja Turtles): Video games

 In the video games based on the 1987 animated series, Michelangelo is virtually identical to Leonardo on every level except attack range.
 However, to reflect his flashy personality, he was changed and became the most agile Turtle in the video games based on the 2003 animated series while Raphael was the least skilled.
 In TMNT: Smash Up, he is voiced by Wayne Grayson.

 Michelangelo is one of the main playable characters in Teenage Mutant Ninja Turtles: Out of the Shadows, where he is voiced by Pierce Cravens.
 Michelangelo also appears in the 2014 film-based game, voiced by Peter Oldring.

 Michelangelo is featured as one of the playable characters from Teenage Mutant Ninja Turtles as DLC in Injustice 2, voiced by Ryan Cooper.
 While Leonardo is the default turtle, Michelangelo, Raphael, and Donatello can be picked through selection similar to other premier skin characters.

 Michelangelo is featured as a TMNT season pass in Smite as a Mercury skin, voiced by Nick Landis.
 He is also available as a skin in Brawlhalla.

 Michelangelo is also a main playable character in Teenage Mutant Ninja Turtles: Shredder's Revenge.
 In the game, Michelangelo is now the fastest turtle with low range and average power, as opposed to the original, in which he has average speed, average range, and high power.
 This is the first official Teenage Mutant Ninja Turtles game in which he is played by his original voice actor, Townsend Coleman.

 Michelangelo is a playable character in Nickelodeon All-Star Brawl, with Townsend Coleman reprising his role.

-Michelangelo appears in the 2025 video game Tony Hawk's Pro Skater 3 + 4 as a playable skater.
+The Mutant Mayhem version of Michelangelo appears in the 2025 video game Tony Hawk's Pro Skater 3 + 4 as a playable skater.
+He also appears as a playable character via downloadable content in Sonic Racing: CrossWorlds.

 Spelling

 The character's name was originally spelled as "Michaelangelo", with an additional "a".
 This spelling was used until 2001 with Volume 4 of the comic series from Mirage Studios when the spelling was officially changed to "Michelangelo".
 The 1996 anime also used the "Michelangelo" spelling.
-On the TMNT 2007 movie teaser poster featuring Michelangelo, the character's name is spelled "Michaelangelo", though the movie uses the proper spelling of the name in its credits.
+On the TMNT teaser poster featuring Michelangelo, the character's name is spelled "Michaelangelo", though the film uses the proper spelling of the name in its credits.

 Klunk

 Klunk is Michelangelo's pet cat.
 He first appeared in the Michelangelo microseries, and was hit by a car and died in the Tales of the TMNT vol. 2 issue 9.
 Shortly after, the Turtles discovered that Klunk had mated and had kittens with an alley cat.

-Klunk also appears in a few episodes of the 2003 cartoon, starting with The Christmas Aliens.
+Klunk also appears in a few episodes of the 2003 series, starting with The Christmas Aliens.
 Based on the revamped character designs in the Back to the Sewer season, this version of Klunk appears to be female, whereas the Klunk from the Mirage comics was confirmed to be male.